 Koshi Tappu is also home to the last surviving population of wild water buffalo and its other inhabitants include blue cows, various species of deer, Gangetic dolphins and gharial crocodiles.

-Wake-up call Tea / coffee Jungle excursion - by ox-driven cart or on foot Lunch Jungle drive for game viewing Evening - cultural dance program of the local Jhagad tribes Dinner.
+Wake-up call Tea / coffee Jungle excursion - Lunch Jungle drive for game viewing Evening - cultural dance program of the local Jhagad tribes Dinner.

 Wake-up call Breakfast Whole day - Boat & vehicle ride - excursion of Koshi river with packed lunch.
 We may see the wild buffaloes along the sand banks and the rare gangetic dolphins in the water.
 Evening - Wildlife discussion.
 Dinner - bar-be-que.

 Morning - free or an optional village walk/bird-watching around the camp Breakfast Departure from the Lodge.

 The trek guide was very experienced and knowledgeable.
 The hotels we stayed in were strategically located.
 The hotel’s staff were all friendly and helpful.
 Generally we are satisfied.
 Explore Himalaya’s staff were all responsible and friendly.
 Good!

 We work with the motto "Tourism for Development".
 Explore Himalaya Community Service Project was conceived to empower underprivileged segments of Nepal.